Operation Yellow Ribbon: Actions taken by Transport Canada

 After learning that the FAA had closed down U.S. airspace, David Collenette, the Canadian Transport Minister, gave orders that Canadian airports be open only for outgoing police, military, and humanitarian flights, and incoming U.S. bound international flights.
-This was the first time Canada had shut down its airspace.
+This was the first unplanned closure of Canadian airspace.

 About 500 flights were en route to the U.S. at the time of the attacks.
 Transport Canada instructed Nav Canada to give permission for transoceanic flights that were at least halfway towards their destination (i.e. had already passed the point of no return across the Atlantic or Pacific Ocean) to land at the nearest Canadian airport, depending on their point of origin and remaining fuel.
 Planes were entering Canadian airspace at a rate of one to two planes per minute.

 During the operation, SitCen staff focused on two issues: where to land the aircraft, and how to screen, deplane, and clear tens of thousands of passengers through immigration and customs.
 CIC and CCRA brought in extra staff from other posts to clear the passengers.

-The first airport to receive diverted flights was Canadian Forces Base (CFB) Goose Bay, which received seven aircraft; fourteen other airports from coast to coast would also receive the diverted flights.
+The first airport to receive diverted flights was Canadian Forces Base (CFB) Goose Bay, which received seven aircraft; fourteen other airports across Canada also received the diverted flights.
 As the operation progressed, SitCen staff maintained contact with the affected airports, Collenette, and his deputy, Margaret Bloodworth.

 Atlantic flights

 The operation was a challenge for airports in Atlantic Canada.
-Transport Canada asked Nav Canada to instruct flights coming from Europe to avoid Macdonald–Cartier International Airport in Ottawa, Lester B. Pearson International Airport in Toronto, and Dorval International Airport in Montreal as a security measure, since they are among the major—and therefore busiest—airports in Central Canada.
+Transport Canada asked Nav Canada to instruct flights coming from Europe to avoid Macdonald–Cartier International Airport in Ottawa, Lester B. Pearson International Airport in Toronto, and Dorval International Airport in Montreal as a security measure, since they are the busiest airports in Central Canada.
 The majority of incoming flights from Europe were received by Atlantic airports, though some diverted flights did land at Dorval and Pearson.

 Gander International Airport, which was the first North American airport on the transatlantic route, took in 38 wide-body aircraft, mostly heading for U.S. destinations.
 The number of passengers and crew accommodated at Gander was about 6,600.
 The population of Gander at the time was fewer than 10,000 people.
-Jean Chrétien, then-Canadian Prime Minister, stated that there were more people at the airport than in the town.
+Jean Chrétien, then-Canadian Prime Minister, stated that in the span of a few hours the population of Gander jumped by more than 50%.